AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/InheritanceExtensions/DerivedClasses.md

 InheritanceExtensions.DerivedClasses Property
 =============================================
-AutomationML 2.1 APIGets the dictionary of derived classes.
+Gets the dictionary of derived classes.
 The dictionary has to be filled manually [AddClassDerivations(CAEXDocument, String, String)][1].

   **Namespace:**  [Aml.Engine.CAEX.Extensions][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)